Skip to content

 Paperlib provides some PDF downloaders such as arXiv, Unpaywall etc..
 For xxx-hub (that very famous paper download website XD), we cannot directly provide it because of the legal issue.
 You can manually input the URL of it in the preference - downloader to use it.

 Paperlib provides three search modes: general, fulltext, and advanced mode.
-Click the button in the search bar to switch between them.
+You can use \search, \search_fulltext, and \search_advanced in the command bar to switch between them.

 Quick Copy-paste Plugin